mycordaapp/continuations/docs/continuations.md

 A `Continuation` is simply an injectable service that allows the developer to break a method into 1 or more steps (code blocks) that are managed by the `Continuation`.
 If the method is restarted then the Continuation logic will continue directly after the last successful step.
-The breakdown of the steps and the logic within steps is entirely a decision for developer, but in most cases Continuations will control processes that are subject to failure of some form.
+The breakdown of the steps and the logic within steps is entirely a decision for the developer, but in most cases Continuations will control processes that are subject to failure of some form.

 The simple example below explains it well.
 In this case we use the [Chaos](https://github.com/mycordaapp/commons/blob/master/docs/chaos.md) library to inject failure conditions.